It was inevitable that I would become an animal-lover.

-That passion for volunteering was a third of the reason I created this blog, as evidenced in the name.
+That passion for volunteering was a third of the reason I created this blog.
 But after coming to the U.S., my volunteer work was put on hold for a number of reasons.

 Recently though, I received an offer from ForceChange.com to assist with petitions for animal rights, environmentalism, and social equality.
 While this isn’t quite the same as running for mental health causes, or nursing dogs back to health at an animal shelter, it’s good to be doing something for the greater good yet again.

 For those of you who are a little more intimate with my story, you may be wondering what became of Skittles after I left Jamaica.
 Well, unfortunately, I couldn’t take him with me.
 But he’s in good hands.